Pelosi reacts to coronavirus stimulus deal, doesn't say when or how House will vote

-In a statement, Pelosi signaled that the agreement that resulted from negotiations between Senate Minority Leader Chuck Schumer, D-N.Y., and Treasury Secretary Steve Mnuchin is an improvement from the original GOP proposal but it doesn't go as far as the plan she released earlier this week.
+In a statement, Pelosi signaled that the agreement that resulted from negotiations between Senate Minority Leader Chuck Schumer, D-N.Y., and Secretary of the Treasury Steven Mnuchin is an improvement from the original GOP proposal but it doesn't go as far as the plan she released earlier this week.

 Senate set to vote on two trillion dollar coronavirus aid packageMarch 25, 202004:04